-Candidates may request a 45-day extension (weekends and holidays included) to their eligibility window by logging into their DENTPIN® account at https://www.ada.org/education/manage-your-dentpin.
+Candidates may request a 45-day extension (weekends and holidays included) to their eligibility window by logging into their DENTPIN[®] account at ADA.org/education/manage-your-dentpin.

-Candidates may request only one extension per application, and cannot have a currently scheduled examination appointment.
-Any candidate with a scheduled appointment must cancel that appointment before proceeding with an extension request; failure to do so will result in the extension request being denied.
+Candidates may request only one extension per application and cannot have a currently scheduled examination appointment.
+Any candidate with a currently scheduled appointment must cancel that appointment before proceeding with an extension request; failure to do so will result in the extension request being denied.
 The eligibility extension request does not supersede any other rules regarding a candidate's eligibility.

-The fee for the 45-day extension is listed above, and must be paid at the time the extension request is submitted.
+Candidates interested in a 45-day extension must pay a corresponding fee.
+This fee must be paid at the time the extension request is submitted.
 This fee is non-refundable and non-transferable.